-Considered one of the best law books to offer an easy and accessible introduction to the complexities of modern moralities, it’s a must-read for those heading off to university who are looking to gain a more comprehensive understanding of the dilemmas many legal professionals face during their careers.
+Considered as one of the best Law books to offer an easy and accessible introduction to the complexities of modern moralities, it is a must-read for those heading off to university who are looking to gain a more comprehensive understanding of the dilemmas many legal professionals face during their careers.

 7. Using a Law Library: A Student’s Guide to Legal Research Skills, by Peter Clinch

 “The study of law is changing.
 It is becoming less about learning mechanically the facts contained in books noted on lecturers’ reading lists, and more about the ability to analyse a legal problem, identify and employ the written and computerised sources appropriate to its solution, and present the results of that analysis and research as a coherently organised, written or verbal presentation.”

 When you embark on your journey to studying law at university, or even taking part in a law summer school, you will need to do lots of legal research for essays and class preparation.
 This book by Peter Clinch is a useful guide on how to use catalogues and indexes, and search for things efficiently.
 The practical approach makes it one of the best law books for beginners, helping students to understand and undertake particular research problems, as well as showing how to record and present data for research projects, dissertations, and other assignments.
 It is clearly labelled, with diagrams and charts offering visual aid for your learning.
 A great companion for your university degree!